 Behind his spectacles was a furrowed brow and behind that was a tangle of keys, steel, carrying cases and filing cabinets of rollers, spools, levers and keys, a morgue of mechanical guts.
 To Schweitzer’s right, his son, Justin, performed a surgery of sorts on an IBM Wheelwriter, its beige frame cast aside and green electric boards splayed open.
+The smell of ink and WD-40 hung in the air, and only the occasional phone call or test clank of a machine’s keys interrupted their focus.
+The elder Schweitzer had spent the morning schlepping around the city with a black leather bag doing “house calls.”
 Velentzas crime family.
 The Velentzas crime family is a Greek-American criminal organization operating in the New York City area.
 Mostly active in the 1980s and 1990s with illegal gambling.

 Today the organization is still active in illegal gambling operating with the Lucchese crime family.
 Spyredon "Spiros" Velentzas NYC Neighborhood Guide.
 8 Maps That Show Each City By Stereotype.

 Coney Island.
 Taking Down Picasso by Martin Filler.
 Though we are only five weeks into 2014, this is already not a good year for some of New York City’s most beloved artistic grace notes.